Masters in Public Administration Programs in the State of Arkansas

 Non-Accredited Schools

-The remaining two Arkansas programs are accredited by the Higher Learning Commission (HLC), the regional accrediting body for postsecondary institutions in the central United States.
+The remaining three Arkansas programs (excluding the NASPAA-accredited MPAs at A-State and UALR) are accredited by the Higher Learning Commission (HLC), the regional accrediting body for postsecondary institutions in the central United States.
 While not program-specific like NASPAA, HLC accreditation ensures institutional quality and eligibility for federal financial aid:

 InstitutionLocationAccreditationCredit HoursModality